pyastropd/2018-05-08/README.md

 3. Version control clients (if you do not like the command line... or you use MS Windows)

 The bottom line is: won't speak of Python o.O

+## 3. Version control clients

+1. RabbitVCS on Linus
+2. Tortoise on MS Windows
+3. on MacOSX ?